atilika/kuromoji/README.md

 ## Using Kuromoji

-The example below shows how to use the Kuromoji morphological analyzer in its simlest form; to segment text into tokens and output features for each token.
+The example below shows how to use the Kuromoji morphological analyzer in its simplest form; to segment text into tokens and output features for each token.

 ```java
 package com.atilika.kuromoji.example;